-With Brexit uncertainty and climate change both pressing concerns for the sector, the demand for graduates with the skills and passion to protect and preserve the environment has never been higher
+With climate change a pressing concern for the sector, the demand for graduates with the skills and passion to protect and preserve the environment has never been higher

 Careers in the environmental sector can be split into two groups: